Rocket Italian Review (2023): I Tested The Course Thoroughly

 The natural Italian dialogues they use and lesson comprehensiveness make it a strong market competitor.

-Here’s a video demo I put together of last year’s edition of the French, Spanish and Arabic versions.
-The more recent 2017 edition has significant improvements since this was made:
+Here’s a video demo I put together of a recent edition of the French, Spanish and Arabic versions.
+The brand new 2023 edition has significant improvements since this was made: